SpotlightForBugs/NetFang/.github/README.md

    - Safely eject the MicroSD card from your computer and insert it into your Raspberry Pi.
 2. **Assemble the Hardware:**
    - **For PoE/USB Hub HAT Users:**
      Attach the PoE/USB Hub HAT from Waveshare directly to the Raspberry Pi Zero 2 W’s header.
-This HAT provides both Ethernet connectivity and power over Ethernet—no further configuration is needed.
+This HAT provides both Ethernet connectivity and power over Ethernet—no further configuration is needed^*
    - **For UPS HAT (or Battery Bank) Users:**
      If you are not using PoE, attach the Waveshare UPS HAT (C) according to the manufacturer’s instructions.
 Make sure that any external battery bank is securely connected.
 3. **Power Up Your Raspberry Pi:**